-Students entering the Veterinary Medicine program will be required to obtain the Rabies vaccine series (3 vaccines over a 21- to 28-day period) by September 30th.
-Students who have already completed the series are required to provide documentation showing dates the 3 vaccines were received.
-If the student completed the rabies vaccine series more than two (2) years prior to matriculation, the student is required to submit a serum titer called RFFIT (Rapid Fluorescent Focus Inhibition Test) that shows the level of immunity to rabies.
-The RFFIT is the only lab result the University will accept.
+Students entering the Veterinary Medicine program will be required to obtain the Rabies vaccine series (2 vaccines, received days 0 and 7) by September 30th.
+Veterinary Medicine Students who have already completed the series are required to provide documentation showing dates the vaccines series was received and must also submit a serum titer called RFFIT (Rapid Fluorescent Focus Inhibition Test) that shows the student's level of immunity to rabies.
+The RFFIT is the only lab result the University will accept and must be no more than 6 months old from start of classes.
+This test is due by September 30th.

-The required immunizations, tests, and physical exam may require updating or follow-up on a more frequent basis.
-For those students with health conditions that may be harmed by obtaining the required immunizations, the student will have to submit a letter signed by a healthcare provider, duly registered, and licensed to practice in the United States.
+The required immunizations, tests, and health clearance may require updating or follow-up more frequently.
+Students with health conditions that may be harmed by obtaining the required immunizations will have to submit a letter signed by their healthcare provider, duly registered, and licensed to practice in the United States.
 The documentation must state that in the healthcare provider's opinion, the immunization required would be harmful to the health and well-being of the student or any member of their family or household.
-Unless a lifelong condition is specified in this letter, the statement of facts or certificate is valid for only one year from the date signed by the healthcare provider and must be renewed each year for the exclusion to remain in effect.
+Unless a lifelong contraindication is specified in this letter, the statement of facts or certificate is valid for only one (1) year from the date signed by the healthcare provider and must be renewed each year for the exclusion to remain in effect.

 To minimize the risk of an influenza outbreak on campus or in affiliated clinical facilities, all students must receive the annual influenza vaccination (except when medically contraindicated) while matriculating at WesternU.
-Proof of receipt of the annual influenza vaccination (or a healthcare provider's documented contraindication) must be submitted to the Student Health Office by November 30 of each calendar year or a hold will be placed on the student's account.
+Proof of receipt of the annual influenza vaccination (or a healthcare provider's documented contraindication) must be submitted to stu-emphealth@westernu.edu by November 30th of each calendar year, or a hold will be placed on the student's account.
+Please note that some colleges may have an earlier due date the student must follow.